GIST-CSBL/MVP/README.md

 ## Basic usage (Tutorials)

-In the package, we previde three example datasets that is reformated.
+In the package, we previde three example datasets that is reformated by first step.
 Users can access example dataset from this command.

 ```R